Skip to content

 src/features/knowledge/

-├── KnowledgeGraphView.tsx # Main graph component
+├── KnowledgeGraphView.tsx # Main graph component (canvas, legend, toolbar)

-├── buildGraph.ts # Graph data builder
+├── buildGraph.ts # Graph data builder (GraphData type)

-├── useKnowledgeIndex.ts # Core indexing hook
+├── useKnowledgeIndex.ts # Frontend-only live indexing (editor use only)

-├── BacklinksPanel.tsx # Backlinks UI
+├── BacklinksPanel.tsx # Backlinks UI (receives resolved string[])

 └── BacklinksPanel.css # Backlinks styles